-- To make effective use of the outdoor space to enrich the curriculum and children's experience of school. - To enable funds to implement outdoor space plan. - To invigorate and develop an outdoor curriculum that supports the school values and develops imagination, co-operation and awareness. - To enhance the Geography and Maths curriculum by creating context for real map reading and directional knowledge. - To enable all children to learn about and experience where our food comes from. - To enhance the Science curriculum. - To encourage children to take responsibility for looking after animals and to know develop understanding of where food comes from. - To set up an enterprise scheme through which children can learn to look after a budget and to work out profit and loss. - To use the outdoor environment as a way of raising self-esteem and mental well being.
+3.To make effective use of the outdoor space to enrich the curriculum and children's experience of school.

+- o To enable funds to implement outdoor space plan - To invigorate and develop an outdoor curriculum that supports the school values and develops imagination, co-operation and awareness. - To enhance the Geography and Maths curriculum by creating context for real map reading and directional knowledge. - o To enable all children to learn about and experience where our food comes from. - o To enhance the Science curriculum.

+- o To encourage children to take responsibility for looking after animals and to know develop understanding of where food comes from. - To set up an enterprise scheme through which children can learn to look after a budget and to work out profit and loss.